 - Saturday Grocery Store: Moderate.
 The checkout clerk was a mumbler.

 When I mentioned supplements to my audiologist, he warned me that there’s no 'magic pill' that restores 20-year-old hearing.
 I know that.
 I'm 56, not delusional.
 But I wanted to see if I could make the environment of my inner ear a little more hospitable.
 That’s when I decided to try Audifort.
-It’s about $69 a bottle, which is less than I used to spend on coffee in a month at the school district office.
+It’s around seventy bucks a bottle, which is less than I used to spend on the 'emergency' coffee runs for the teachers' lounge back in the day.

-I’ve been taking it for about six weeks now.
-I followed the dosage right on the label—I’m a rule-follower by nature—and I didn't expect much for the first fourteen days.
-But something happened around the end of March.
+I’ve been taking it for about three months now.
+I followed the dosage right on the label—I’m a rule-follower by nature—and I didn't expect much for the first few weeks.
+But something happened around the end of April.
 I was at a retirement party for a former colleague—one of those events held in a restaurant with high ceilings and zero carpet.
 Usually, that’s my version of a nightmare.
+I’d usually spend the whole night just staring at people's lips and hoping I didn't laugh at a sad story by mistake.

 Now, I’m not saying I’m cured.
 I’m saying that for me, the combination of my hearing aids and a natural support system like Audifort seems to be doing something my aids alone couldn't.
 It’s like the difference between squinting through a dirty window and finally giving it a good scrub.
-The window is still there, but the view is just... clearer.
+The window is still there, but the view is just clearer.
+I'm less exhausted at the end of the day because my brain isn't working overtime to decode every single syllable.

 What About Other Options?

-I did look into a few other things.
+I did look into a few other things before settling on my current routine.
 A buddy of mine who deals with that constant 'tea kettle' sound in his ears—tinnitus, the pros call it—swears by something called Quietum Plus.
-He says it helps him find a bit of quiet in the noise.
-I haven't tried that one myself since my main struggle is clarity in crowds, but it’s another one of those tools that people in our age bracket are using to fight back against the 'inevitable' decline.
+He says it helps him find a bit of quiet in the noise, which is a different struggle than mine.
+My issue is clarity and focus in crowds, but if you're dealing with that internal ringing, his experience suggests it's worth a look.
+You can actually read more about that specific journey in I Missed My Granddaughter’s First Sentence: My 14-Week Journey with Quietum Plus and Audifort.

 A Word of Advice from the Principal's Office

 If you're tired of the 'Grandpa Lean' and the constant nodding, maybe it's time to try a different approach.
 I personally started with Audifort because the ingredients made sense to me and it fit into my daily routine without any fuss.
-It’s not a miracle, but it’s a tool.
-And in this stage of life, I’ll take every tool I can get my hands on.
+It’s not a miracle—I still struggle in a crowded sports bar—but it’s a tool.
+And in this stage of life, I’ll take every tool I can get my hands on to make sure I don't miss another secret whispered across the table.